2007 NFL season: Opening weekend

-On March 26, 2007, the league announced the opening Saints-Colts Kickoff Game on September 6 that would be telecast on NBC.
+On March 26, 2007, the league announced the opening Saints–Colts Kickoff Game on September 6 that would be telecast on NBC.
 Pre-game activities featured Indiana native John Mellencamp, Billy Joel, and Kelly Clarkson.
-The entertainment portion of events started 30 minutes earlier than the scheduled start time of the game, leading up to the unveiling of the Colts’ Super Bowl XLI championship banner.
+The entertainment portion of events started 30 minutes earlier than the scheduled start time of the game, leading up to the unveiling of the Colts' Super Bowl XLI championship banner.
 The opening events were simulcast on NFL Network.

 The Dallas Cowboys hosted the New York Giants in the first Sunday night game September 9 at 8:15 p.m.
 US EDT.
 Monday Night Football on ESPN kicked off with a doubleheader on September 10 with the Cincinnati Bengals hosting the Baltimore Ravens at 7:00 p.m.
 US EDT, and the San Francisco 49ers hosting the Arizona Cardinals at 10:15 p.m.
 US EDT.
 The 49ers paid tribute to three-time Super Bowl winning head coach Bill Walsh, who died July 30, in that game.

 Going global

 In October 2006, NFL club owners approved a plan to stage up to two international regular season games per season beginning in 2007 and continuing through at least 2011.
 On February 2, 2007, the league announced that the Week 8 contest between the New York Giants and the Miami Dolphins would be played at Wembley Stadium in London on October 28 at 5 p.m.
 GMT, which was 1 p.m.
-EDT) As the Giants were the away-team designate from the NFC, Fox broadcast the game in the USA according to league broadcast contract rules.
+EDT.
+As the Giants were the away-team designate from the NFC, Fox broadcast the game in the United States according to league broadcast contract rules.